 The world’s food production systems face major challenges in meeting the demands from rising populations whilst dealing with scarcities of land, water and energy and issues of globalisation and climate.
 In addition to food crops, biotechnologists are increasingly looking to use plants for the development of new medicines.
 The UV420 plasma grow-light will be an important element in Controlled Environment Agriculture to help deliver global food security.
 In medicines, this new plasma grow-light outputting UV-A, UV-B, blue and green light is attracting interest as a cannabis grow-light as this market is deregulated worldwide.

-Grow-lights, along with efficient horticulture procedures, enable accelerated plant development, extended growing periods and higher crop yields; they can also influence plant physiology.
-Around the world, an increasing range of crops is produced under grow-lights.
-Whilst this may have improved production, it has sometimes been at the expense of product value (eg taste).
-This is because some lighting technologies emit suboptimal-spectra.
+Grow-lights, along with efficient horticulture procedures, enable accelerated plant development, extended growing periods and higher crop yields; and they can also influence plant physiology.
+An increasing range of crops are produced under grow-lights.
+Whilst this may have improved production, it has sometimes been at the expense of product value eg taste; this is because some lighting technologies emit suboptimal-spectra.

-It was believed that plants use only light from within the Photosynthetically Active Radiation (PAR).
-Research now indicates plants make use of UV-B to improve disease resistance, bio-mass, strength and leaf thickness and could be useful in plant taxa used for medicine.
-These factors are facilitated by HEP but are costly to implement in other technologies including LEDs.
+It was believed that plants use light only from within the Photosynthetically Active Radiation (PAR).
+Research now indicates plants use blue-light, UV-A and UV-B light to improve disease resistance, bio-mass, strength and leaf thickness.
+These are essential for healthy plants and useful in plant taxa used for medicine.
+These factors are facilitated by HEP plasma grow-lights; they are costly to employ in other lights.

-In horticulture, HEP’s flexibility in features, performance, and economics provides technical and commercial advantages over other grow-light technologies and makes it a highly persuasive technology with enormous potential:
+In horticulture, HEP plasma grow-lights offer benefits in features, performance, and economics that demonstrate technical and commercial advantages over other grow-light technologies.
+Plasma grow-lights are highly persuasive with enormous potential: